HdrHistogram/HdrHistogram/README.md

 NOT internally synchronized, and do NOT use atomic variables.
+Callers wishing to make potentially concurrent, multi-threaded updates or queries against Histogram objects should either take care to externally synchronize and/or order their access, or use the ConcurrentHistogram, AtomicHistogram, or SynchronizedHistogram or variants.

+A common pattern seen in histogram value recording involves recording values in a critical path (multi-threaded or not), coupled with a non-critical path reading the recorded data for summary/reporting purposes.
+When such continuous non-blocking recording operation (concurrent or not) is desired even when sampling, analyzing, or reporting operations are needed, consider using the Recorder and SingleWriterRecorder recorder variants that were specifically designed for that purpose.
+Recorders provide a recording API similar to Histogram, and internally maintain and coordinate active/inactive histograms such that recording remains wait-free in the presense of accurate and stable interval sampling.

-Callers wishing to make potentially concurrent, multi-threaded updates or queries against Histogram objects should either take care to externally synchronize and/or order their access, or use the SynchronizedHistogram or AtomicHistogram variants.
-It is worth mentioning that since Histogram objects are additive, it is common practice to use per-thread, non-synchronized histograms for the recording fast path, and "flipping" the actively recorded-to histogram (usually with some non-locking variants on the fast path) and having a summary/reporting thread perform histogram aggregation math across time and/or threads.
+It is worth mentioning that since Histogram objects are additive, it is common practice to use per-thread non-synchronized histograms or SingleWriterRecorders, and using a summary/reporting thread perform histogram aggregation math across time and/or threads.

 Iteration
 ----------------------------------------------